 Sick of hearing your favourite song being played through your Echo Dot's tinny little speaker, when you actually wanted Alexa to beam it over to your Sonos?

-Then we've got some great news for you: a recent Alexa app update, combined with some new Sonos software, means that you can now associate Amazon Echo devices with Sonos speakers β even the old, non-Alexa, ones β through the Alexa app; creating groups where the Sonos speakers are the default music playback for a command heard by your Echo devices.
+Then we've got some great news: you can associate Amazon Echo devices with Sonos speakers β even the old, non-Alexa, ones β through the Alexa app; creating groups where the Sonos speakers are the default music playback for a command heard by your Echo devices.

 No speaker left behind: How to use your old Sonos speakers for AirPlay 2

-Previously, if you had, say, an Echo Dot in the kitchen along with a Sonos Play:3 and you wanted to start the party you'd have to say something like, "Alexa, play Ace of Base, in the kitchen."
-You can now ditch that extra bit, and simply say, "Alexa, play Ace of Base," with the output coming directly from the Sonos speaker.
+Previously, if you had, say, an Echo Dot in the kitchen along with a Sonos Play:3 and you wanted to start the party you'd have to say something like, "Alexa, play The Kings of Leon, in the kitchen."
+You can now ditch that extra bit, and simply say, "Alexa, play The Kings of Leon," with the output coming directly from the Sonos speaker.

 But first you need to create some Echo/Sonos groups β here's howβ¦

 β Click on the Devices button (bottom right corner) and then the + sign in the top right corner.